The Bible Teaching Series

 The Lord in his description of the foremost responsibilities of the Holy Spirit, made it clear that the Comforter is sent not only to reprove (“convict”)

-the world of sin, and of righteousness, and of judgment, but that the Holy Spirit’s primary responsibility will be to guide the body of Christ and the
+the world of sin, and of righteousness, and of judgment, but that the Holy Spirit’s primary responsibility will be to guide the body of Jesus Christ and

 The Comforter is to be with us and in us, and he will not speak of himself, but of Christ.
 He will testify of Christ, and will show us things to come, and